Edmund Burke: American War of Independence

 The proposition is peace.
-Not peace through the medium of war, not peace to be hunted through the labyrinth of intricate and endless negotiations, not peace to arise out of universal discord...[I]t is simple peace, sought in its natural course and in its ordinary haunts.
+Not peace through the medium of war, not peace to be hunted through the labyrinth of intricate and endless negotiations, not peace to arise out of universal discord ...
+[I]t is simple peace, sought in its natural course and in its ordinary haunts.
 It is peace sought in the spirit of peace, and laid in principles purely pacific.

 Burke was not merely presenting a peace agreement to Parliament, but rather he stepped forward with four reasons against using force, carefully reasoned.
 He laid out his objections in an orderly manner, focusing on one before moving to the next.
 His first concern was that the use of force would have to be temporary and that the uprisings and objections to British governance in Colonial America would not be.
 Second, Burke worried about the uncertainty surrounding whether Britain would win a conflict in America.
-"An armament", Burke said, "is not a victory".
+"An armament," Burke said, "is not a victory."
 Third, Burke brought up the issue of impairment, stating that it would do the British government no good to engage in a scorched earth war and have the object they desired (America) become damaged or even useless.
 The American colonists could always retreat into the mountains, but the land they left behind would most likely be unusable, whether by accident or design.
-The fourth and final reason to avoid the use of force was experience as the British had never attempted to rein in an unruly colony by force and they did not know if it could be done, let alone accomplished thousands of miles away from home.
+The fourth and final reason to avoid the use of force was experience, as the British had never attempted to rein in an unruly colony by force and they did not know if it could be done, let alone accomplished thousands of miles away from home.
 Not only were all of these concerns reasonable, but some turned out to be prophetic—the American colonists did not surrender, even when things looked extremely bleak and the British were ultimately unsuccessful in their attempts to win a war fought on American soil.

-It was not temporary force, uncertainty, impairment, or even experience that Burke cited as the number one reason for avoiding war with the American colonies.
-Rather, it was the character of the American people themselves: "In this character of Americans, a love of freedom is the predominating feature which marks and distinguishes the whole...[T]his fierce spirit of liberty is stronger in the English colonies, probably, than in any other people of the earth...[The] men [are] acute, inquisitive, dextrous, prompt in attack, ready in defence, full of resources".
-Burke concludes with another plea for peace and a prayer that Britain might avoid actions which in Burke's words "may bring on the destruction of this Empire".
+It was not temporary force, uncertainty, impairment, or even experience that Burke cited as the primary reason for avoiding war with the American colonies.
+Rather, it was the character of the American people themselves: "In this character of Americans, a love of freedom is the predominating feature which marks and distinguishes the whole ...
+[T]his fierce spirit of liberty is stronger in the English colonies, probably, than in any other people of the earth ...
+[The] men [are] acute, inquisitive, dextrous, prompt in attack, ready in defence, full of resources."
+Burke concludes with another plea for peace and a prayer that Britain might avoid actions which in Burke's words "may bring on the destruction of this Empire."

 Burke proposed six resolutions to settle the American conflict peacefully: